 When compressing images in PowerPoint, you have two main options to choose from: choose wisely.

 See descriptions of each of these options below for details.

 This is an important option to understand before you accidentally mess up all of the photos in your presentation.

 Apply only to this photo (the default setting) ensures that only the picture you currently have selected is compressed.

-This option affects whether or not PowerPoint keeps the cropped areas of your photos.
+This option affects whether PowerPoint keeps the cropped areas of your photos or not.

 Higher resolutions like HD 330 ppi (pixels per inch) equate to the highest quality photo with larger file sizes.

 Lower resolutions like email 96 ppi (pixels per inch) equate to lower quality photos that can appear grainy on large overhead projectors, and thus smaller files sizes.

 If you are presenting on a large screen, I recommend using the largest PNG images you can find, as they will look better on the overhead projector.

 If you are simply emailing a presentation to a colleague to view ONLY on their laptop (it will never be presented on a large overhead screen) then you can get away with a much lower resolution.